VeriFIT/cav22-ranker-artifact/README.md

 default, the evaluation will run one task on each available core, which might cause interference, in particular wrt. memory (cf. details below).

+Note: if you have issues with the VM "hanging" occassionally, try turning off the audio output (there seems to be a related bug in some versions of VirtualBox).

 2. Structure
 ============